makrai/notes/rothe1907-pretrained-seq-gen.md

 Sascha Rothe, Shashi Narayan, Aliaksei Severyn
 TACL arXiv:1907.12461 [cs.CL]

-* query our models and predictions on various benchmarks will be available at https://github.com/google-research/google-re search/tree/master/bertseq2seq
+* our models and predictions on various benchmarks will be available at https://github.com/google-research/google-re search/tree/master/bertseq2seq

 # Abstract

 * We developed a Transformer-based sequence-to-sequence model
-  * compatible with publicly available pre-trained BERT, GPT-2 and RoBERTa chpts
+  * compatible with publicly available pre-trained BERT, GPT-2 and RoBERTa chps
   * initializing our model, both encoder and decoder, with these checkpoints
 * extensive empirical study on its utility
 * new SOTA results on Machine Translation, Text Summarization,